50 State Buttons and Random Twitter/X Links Lead to User Falloff

 Reduced Navigation Time for Users by 25%

-Reduce Time and Cost By 70%
+Reduce Time and Cost for Client

 The client doesn't need a designer to create a new state button for the states and US territories represented.
 They would be able to update internally.
 Reduce time and cost.